aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/delete-worksheet-from-spreadsheet/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Delete Worksheet from Spreadsheet"
+title: "Aspose.Cells Cloud Web API - Delete a Worksheet from the Spreadsheet"
 second_title: "Aspose.Cells Cloud"
-ArticleTitle: "Delete worksheet from Spreadsheet"
+ArticleTitle: "Delete a worksheet from the Spreadsheet"
 linktitle: "Delete Worksheet from Spreadsheet"
 type: docs
 url: /delete-worksheet-from-spreadsheet/